Gudrun Baudisch-Wittke: Early work

-In 1926 she began her professional activity as a volunteer in the design department of the Wiener Werkstätte.
+In 1926 Baudisch began her professional activity as a volunteer in the design department of the Wiener Werkstätte.
 By the end of the year, she had created her first models for serial ceramics.
 Baudisch designed and executed 166 objects for the Wiener Werkstätte.
 Well-known is the "Woman's Head with Bowl" from 1926, which was to find many sequels.
 In 1928, together with Vally Wieselthier, she designed the cover of the celebratory catalogue for the 25th anniversary of the Wiener Werkstätte.
 From 1926 to 1930 she worked there as a designer and exerted great influence with her almost expressive ornamentation, playful heads and the best craftsmanship.
 However, financial hardship and the coming world economic crisis prevented an upswing in the ceramics department.

 In 1930 she was able to take part in the Österreichischer Werkbund exhibition in Vienna with two life-size sculptures.
 In the same year she left the Wiener Werkstätte at her own request and founded her own ceramics workshop with Mario von Pontoni.
 This existed from 1930 to 1936.

 In 1931 she married the engineer Leopold Teltscher.

 So-called architectural works and stucco decorations in public buildings and in several churches began.
 As an assistant to the architect Clemens Holzmeister, she took over the architectural work on Kemal Atatürk's presidential palace in Ankara.
 Her work includes the decoration of the colonnaded courtyard on the ground floor of the palace with five fully sculptured female figures made of terracotta, whose design can be traced back to the influence of Josef Thorak and Anton Hanak.
 In other buildings by Clemens Holzmeister, Baudisch took over the decoration with stucco ceilings and other parts of the interior, such as in the Pfarrkirche Bregenz-Mariahilf in Bregenz (1930–1932) and in the Christus-Kirche in Vienna (1933), which was intended as a memorial church for the late Federal Chancellor Ignaz Seipel.
 Clemens Holzmeister then went to Turkey and Greece for professional reasons, so that it was not until 1956 that he and Baudisch worked together again.

 For the "General German Catholic Day" in Vienna in 1933, Baudisch made various Christian emblems, two processional flags, a church bell and a baptismal font.
 In 1935, she designed the new Austrian 1-schilling coin.
 In 1934 she received the 1st prize of the Austrian Ministry of Finance for the 50 groschen and the 1 schilling design.
 She also worked on the Austrian pavilion for the Brussels International Exposition (1935).
 In the same year she became a full member of the Artists' Association of Austrian Sculptors.
 As times were bad economically, Baudisch also withdrew to the countryside in the summer to the Zinkenbacher Malerkolonie.

 She divorced Leopold Teltscher in 1936.